-- The insurance company takes Will’s car to be salvaged.
+- The insurance company takes Will’s vehicle to be salvaged.

 A massive tree branch falls onto Jessica’s car, which is worth $4,000.
-The repair costs for her car are $3,000, and the salvage value is $1,500.
+The repair costs are $3,000, and the salvage value is $1,500.
 Luckily, Jessica has a comprehensive insurance policy with a deductible of $200 and a maximum limit of $4,000.

-Jessica is also an auto mechanic, and she wants to keep the car and repair it herself.
+Jessica is also an auto mechanic, and she wants to keep the vehicle and repair it herself.

 - The salvage value ($1,500) plus the cost of repairs ($3,000) is more than the ACV of the car ($4,000).
 Therefore, the comprehensive insurance company determines the vehicle to be a total loss.

-- Jessica contacts her comprehensive insurance company to keep her car rather than having it salvaged.
+- Jessica contacts her insurance company to keep it rather than having it salvaged.

 Marcus’s car is slightly damaged in a windstorm.
-The repair costs for his car are $450.
+The repair costs are $450.
 Marcus has a comprehensive insurance policy with a deductible of $500 and a maximum limit of $5,000.